 The Invisible Wind: A Metaphor for Racism in America

-It seems like race is in the news a lot these days with the Black Lives Matter movement, the Abigail Fisher UT Austin Supreme Court case, and protests against racism at colleges and universities across the country this fall.
+Race is in the news often these days with the Black Lives Matter movement, the Abigail Fisher UT Austin Supreme Court case, and protests against racism at colleges and universities across the country this fall.

 Many people are reluctant to talk about race, but it’s a perennial subject because it is so relevant, and also always changing.